Atos Jiu-Jitsu

-Atos Jiu-Jitsu is a Brazilian jiu-jitsu academy and team started in 2008 by Ramon Lemos and Andre Galvão with its current headquarters in San Diego, California.
-Atos is one of the most dominant teams in BJJ's competition.
+Atos Jiu-Jitsu is a Brazilian jiu-jitsu academy and competition team started in 2008 by Ramon Lemos and Andre Galvão and headquartered in San Diego, California since 2010.

 History

 In October 2008, after the decline of Brasa Academy, the Brazilian jiu-jitsu team to which they both belonged, Ramon Lemos and André Galvão decided to form a competition team with a strong moral foundation based on their Christian faith.
+The word "Atos" is the Portuguese word for "acts" and is a reference the New Testament Acts of the Apostles.
 Atos Jiu-Jitsu was established in Rio Claro, São Paulo, Brazil before moving to California in 2010.
-The team led by multi-time world champion (Gi and No-Gi) ADCC & IBJJF Hall Of Fame Member Galvão, quickly grew into one of the strongest teams in Jiu-Jitsu & Submission Grappling, winning quickly after its establishment 5 black belt World Jiu-Jitsu Championships and producing multiple champion athletes over the years.
+The team led by multi-time world champion Galvão, quickly grew into one of the strongest teams in Jiu-Jitsu & submission grappling, winning quickly after its establishment 5 black belt World Jiu-Jitsu Championships and producing multiple champion athletes over the years.